yohannrub/jquery.css-transform/README.md

 # jQuery CSS Transform

 jQuery CSS Transform is a lightweight jQuery plugin that adds transform manipulation and animation support for browsers supporting CSS transforms.
+It can be particularly useful for animating CSS transform properties on browsers supporting CSS transforms but not CSS transitions (e.g. IE9).
 It only handles 2D transforms.

 [**Demo page**](http://yohannrub.github.com/jquery.css-transform/)